Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Introduction

 \subsection{Gaussian DAG models and equivalence classes}

-A directed acyclic graph (DAG) encodes a set of conditional independence (CI) relations among node variables, which can be read off using the ``d-separation" criterion~\citep{pearl1988probabilistic}.
+A directed acyclic graph (DAG) encodes a set of conditional independence (CI) relations among node variables, which can be read off using the ``d-separation'' criterion~\citep{pearl1988probabilistic}.
 Structure learning of DAG models from observational data plays a fundamental role in causal inference and has found many applications in machine learning and statistical data analysis~\citep{koller2009probabilistic}.
-In genomics, for example, DAG is a convenient device for conducting pathway analysis and inferring interactions among a huge number of genes or proteins~\citep{maathuis2010predicting, gao2015learning}.
+In genomics, for example, DAG is a convenient device for conducting pathway analysis and inferring interactions among genes or proteins~\citep{maathuis2010predicting, gao2015learning}.

 Two DAGs with different edge sets can encode the same set of CI relations, in which case we say both belong to the same (Markov) equivalence class.
-Any equivalence class can be uniquely represented by a completed partially directed acyclic graph (CPDAG), a chain graph consisting of directed and/or undirected edges; a CPDAG is also called an essential graph~\citep{andersson1997characterization}.
+For example, the DAGs $i \rightarrow j \rightarrow k$ and $i \leftarrow j \rightarrow k$ are Markov equivalent: both encode only one CI relation $i \indep k \mid j$ (i.e., $i, k$ are independent given $j$).
+But they are not Markov equivalent to $i \rightarrow j \leftarrow k$, since the latter encodes only one CI relation $i \indep k$.
 A Gaussian DAG model represents a set of multivariate normal distributions that satisfy the CI constraints encoded by the DAG.
-Due to normality, Markov equivalence further implies distributional equivalence~\citep{geiger2002parameter}, and thus observational data alone cannot distinguish between Markov equivalent DAGs.
+Due to normality, Markov equivalence further implies distributional equivalence~\citep{geiger2002parameter}, and thus observational data alone cannot distinguish between Markov equivalent DAGs; this is a main challenge in devising efficient structure learning algorithms~\citep{chickering2002learning}.

-We consider the following structure learning problem in this paper: given $n$ i.i.d. observations from a $p$-variate DAG-perfect normal distribution, estimate the equivalence class of the underlying DAG model.
-This is essentially a model selection problem where the model space is a collection of $p$-vertex equivalence classes.
-We are most interested in high-dimensional settings where $p$ grows much faster than $n$, and thus the true DAG model is assumed to be sparse so that its equivalence class is identifiable.
+This paper is chiefly concerned with the following problem: given $n$ i.i.d. observations from a $p$-variate DAG-perfect normal distribution, estimate the equivalence class of the underlying DAG model.
+This is a model selection problem where the model space is a collection of $p$-vertex equivalence classes.
+We are most interested in high-dimensional settings where $p$ grows much faster than $n$ and the true DAG model is sparse.